goldenguy00/MiscFixes/Release/README.md

 - Fixes NREs related to TetherVfxOrigin.AddTether and TetherVfxOrigin.RemoveTetherAt for the twisted elite
 - Fixes Halcyonite's Whirlwind NRE spam when its target is killed during the skill
 - Fixes Meridian's Will failing to pull monsters in when a stationary target is hit
-- Fixes the Xi Construct not creating a blast at the end of the laser attack

 - Restores some failing Elder Lemurian footstep sounds
 - Fixes an error message for Sale's Star pickup
-- Fixes False Son not using Tainted Offering during phase 2

 - The dreadful Facepunch exception that can occur, which randomly prevented loading (3% bug)
 - Flicker light error